Brian L. Steed

 About Brian

 Brian has written and edited numerous books, articles, and papers on military theory, military history, and cultural awareness.
-His most recent works include ISIS: The Essential Reference Guide, Iraq War: The Essential Reference Guide, ISIS: An Introduction and Guide to the Islamic State (author), Voices of the Iraq War: Contemporary Accounts of Daily Life (Voices of an Era).
+His most recent work, published in June 2023, was co-edited with his wife, Sheri Steed, and titled Voices of the Afghanistan War: Contemporary Accounts of Daily Life (Voices of an Era).

-Since returning from Iraq in March 2015, Brian has been an internationally acclaimed and much sought-after speaker on several topics including understanding violent non-state actors (ISIS, al-Qaeda, Taliban, etc.) in their cultural and historical context, a theory for successfully engaging in 21st century conflict that he calls "Maneuver in the Narrative Space," and a theory of cross-cultural competency that he describes in his book titled Bees and Spiders: Applied Cultural Awareness and the Art of Cross-Cultural Influence.
+Since returning from Iraq in March 2015, Brian has been an internationally acclaimed and much sought-after speaker on several topics including understanding violent non-state actors (ISIS, al-Qaeda, Taliban, etc.) in their cultural and historical context, narrative war, and a theory of cross-cultural competency that he describes in his book titled Bees and Spiders: Applied Cultural Awareness and the Art of Cross-Cultural Influence.

 Proudly powered by Weebly